 Check job status

-Use the job ID from the creation response to check the status of your job:
+Use the job ID from the creation response to check the status of your job and see the results.

 {